epirecipes/sir-julia/markdown/jump_process_delayssatoolkit/jump_process_delayssatoolkit.md

 ## Introduction

 This implementation defines the model as a combination of two jump processes, infection and recovery.
 Unlike the examples based on `JumpProcesses.jl` or `Gillespie.jl`, this example uses [`DelaySSAToolkit.jl`](https://github.com/palmtree2013/DelaySSAToolkit.jl) to allow non-exponential passage times (such as time to recovery) without using techniques such as the linear chain trick, as illustrated in [this example](https://github.com/epirecipes/sir-julia/blob/master/markdown/ode_stages/ode_stages.md).
 It does this by modeling non-Markovian dynamics as callbacks, while Markovian dynamics are modeled using the standard SciML approach.
 A similar idea is illustrated in [this notebook by Sean Wu](https://github.com/epirecipes/sir-julia/blob/master/markdown/jump_process_delay/jump_process_delay.md).
+This example is based on the [SEIR model tutorial](https://palmtree2013.github.io/DelaySSAToolkit.jl/dev/tutorials/tutorials/) in the DelaySSAToolkit.jl documentation.

 ## Libraries